Last updated: 09 April 2021 09:37

 If you're concerned about the impact of the COVID-19 pandemic on your finances, we've put together a list of frequently asked questions together with essential information you may find useful at this challenging time.
 This page will be updated regularly as the situation develops.

-Are your branches still open and can I come in?
+Are your branches still open?

 What do I do if my local branch is closed?

 In the event your local branch is closed, either as part of our reduced branch service or unexpectedly, full details can be found here.
 In the event of an unexpected closure unfortunately we cannot always advise when a branch might re-open in advance.
 We will clearly signpost members to their nearest branch that remains open.

 For those members who usually make their mortgage payments in branch, payments can also be made using a UK debit card by calling 01473 278510, or alternatively, if you would like to pay by bank transfer you can use the following details:

 Sort code: 23-44-48